Money Worries Now Series: Financial issues affecting students in universities and colleges

 Paying for expenses

-The cost of attendance is the total yearly cost of attending college or university.
-These includes:
+The cost of attendance is the yearly cost of attending college or university.
+These include:

 • tuition and fees